IsaacChittilappily/CodingClubChallengeSolutions-2024/README.md

 # Coding Club Challenges

-This repl will contain the solution to each weeks challenge and I will update it at the end of each Tuesday session, so that students who tried and failed at a solution can take a look at where they went wrong.
+This repo will contain the solution to each weeks challenge and I will update it at the end of each Tuesday session, so that students who tried and failed at a solution can take a look at where they went wrong.

 Each solution will have its own folder, labelled with the week the challenge was set so you can find previous solutions easily.
 Each folder will contain a problem.md with the problem that was set, a solution.md which contains my thought process to solving the problem, and a solution.py, which holds the actual code for the solution.